-At one point, I began to reflect upon the times that my wife and I had vacationed in Europe.
-As tourists, we had visited old, Catholic churches.
-They were very different from what I was accustomed to, but I found them to be very spiritual places, and I truly felt God’s presence in them.
-I suppose that I had credited the experiences to the fact that the churches were so aged and beautiful or perhaps it was an appreciation for the historicity of Christianity.
-At that time, I did not consider a connection between these experiences and Catholicism.
+At one point, I began to reflect upon the times that my wife and I had visited old, Catholic churches as tourists while on vacation.
+They were very different from the churches that I was accustomed to, but I found them to be very inspirational spaces, and I felt God’s presence in them.
+Eventually, I would come to learn how real that presence is, but at that time, I didn’t consider a connection between these experiences and Catholicism.

 Near the end of our RCIA process, we returned to Rome.
-This time, we traveled with a deeper understanding, and visiting the ancient churches and Christian sites intensified our conversion experience.
-Everywhere I looked, from the mosaics in the churches to the inscriptions in the catacombs, I saw connections between what the early Church believed and what the Catholic Church teaches today.
+This time, we traveled with a deeper understanding, and visiting the churches and Christian sites intensified our conversion experience.
+Everywhere I looked, from the artwork in the churches to the inscriptions in the catacombs, I saw connections between what the early Church believed and what the Catholic Church teaches today.
 In St. Peter’s Square, the crowd of thousands displayed the diversity and reach of the Church.
-When we were talking with a small group of religious sisters and told them that we were going through RCIA, they were genuinely happy for us and promised to pray for us.
+When we were talking with a small group of religious sisters and told them that we were joining the Catholic Church, they were genuinely happy for us and promised to pray for us.
 Through these experiences, I began to feel a real sense of communion with all of the Christians throughout the world and throughout the centuries who are members of this one Church.